ganjiid/permission_script/README.md

 This repository will be used for inserting files for
-A permission modification script using python and powershell Subprocess is the shell manager and pyqt5 is used to generate a Graphical user interface
+A permission modification script using python and powershell Subprocess is powershell and python bridge pyqt5 is used to generate a Graphical user interface